jfy133/jfy133/README.md

 🤖 I like automation, metadata, documentation and community projects!

-🧬 My current research focus is currently  on improving throughput of  sequencing data processing and authentication of very old ancient DNA samples.
+🧬 My current research focus is currently on improving throughput of NGS sequencing data processing, and authentication of very old metagenomic ancient DNA samples.

 ##### Current projects: